-The Mathematics faculty aims to develop and improve numerical competence, abstract thought, spatial awareness and logical reasoning.
+The Mathematics faculty aims to build global Catholic citizens by developing and improving numerical competence, abstract thought, spatial awareness and logical reasoning.
 We strive to enable pupils to gain enjoyment and confidence in mathematics.
 We aim that every student should be able to use and apply knowledge to solve problems in the areas of number, algebra, ratio and proportion, geometry and handling data.

 The faculty’s curriculum is coherently planned and sequenced equipping pupils with the knowledge and cultural capital they need for future learning and employment.
 We provide regular opportunities for students to appreciate the subject’s contribution to everyday life and to the world of work.
 Throughout both Key Stage 3 and Key Stage 4, students also develop an ability to apply mathematics in other subject areas.